 |Written exercise||1||M||18||Practice exam (2%); quizzes (2 X 2%); Biochemical problems (7%); In-course test (5%)|

-The formal examination uses short answer and essay questions (two sections; choice of 2 from 3 in each section) to test knowledge and understanding and ability to integrate knowledge and explain relevant principles.
+The exam uses short answer questions (50%) and one essay question (50%) to test knowledge and understanding and ability to integrate knowledge and explain relevant principles.
 The computer practical and gene expression data interpretation report (deadline week 6) tests students' ability to use computer programs to obtain information about DNA and proteins and to interpret this information and data on gene expression in relation to their knowledge of molecular genetics.
 Assessment of the problem assignment (deadline week 10) tests ability to carry out specific forms of biochemical analysis and to interpret the results.
 The quizzes (TW 3 and 5) and more substantial in-course test (week 11) indicate progress and provide an incentive for sustained study.
 The exam practice question (week 11) gives students the opportunity and incentive to develop their exam technique in a situation with minimal pressure on them.